Liz Katz Poses On A Treadmill While Wearing Revealing ‘Naruto’-Inspired Costume In Latest Instagram Update

 On Sunday, April 5, American cosplay model Liz Katz delighted fans by uploading a tantalizing Instagram post inspired by the manga and anime series Naruto.

 The photo, taken by the cosplay videographer known as EccentricErick, shows Liz wearing a revealing costume based on the character Naruto Uzumaki.
 The risque ensemble featured a black bra, matching underwear from the clothing company Calvin Klein, black socks, a pair of tennis shoes, and a black choker necklace.
-She also sported replicas of Naruto’s signature orange-and-black jacket and his forehead protector.
+Liz also sported replicas of Naruto’s signature orange-and-black jacket and his forehead protector.

 The social media sensation styled her honey-colored hair in pigtails, with a few loose pieces framing her gorgeous face.
 She opted to wear a minimal amount of makeup, allowing her natural beauty to shine.
 The subtle application included sculpted eyebrows, glowing highlighter, a light coat of mascara, and nude lip gloss.
 In addition, Liz drew black lines on her cheeks to resemble Naruto’s facial marks.
-Her long nails were also perfectly manicured and painted black.
+Her long nails were also perfectly manicured, painted black.

-For the photo, Liz posed on a treadmill.
-She imitated the way in which Naruto runs by extending out her arms.
-The Instagram star looked forward, as she pursed her full lips.
+Liz posed on a treadmill for the photo, and imitated the way in which Naruto runs by extending her arms.
+The Instagram star looked forward as she pursed her full lips.

-It should be noted that the photo had been edited in a cartoonish style so that it appeared Liz was moving extremely fast.
+The photo had been edited in a cartoonish style so that it appeared Liz was moving extremely fast.

-In the caption, the expert cosplayer made reference to the fictional character’s run and implied that she would like to leave her “problems” behind.
+In the caption, the expert cosplayer made reference to the fictional character’s signature running style and implied that she would like to leave her “problems” behind.
 She also seemed to be asking her followers if they would be interested in accompanying her on a run.

 Fans flocked to the comments section to answer Liz’s question.